smart-on-fhir/health-cards/docs/index.md

 ## Privacy

+### Data Minimization

 It is an explicit design goal to let the holder **only disclose a minimum amount of information** to a verifier.
 The information _required_ to be disclosed is use-case dependent, and -- particularly in a healthcare setting -- it can be difficult for lay people to judge which data elements are necessary to be shared.

-To start, the granularity of information disclosure will be at the level of an entire credential (i.e., a user can select "which cards" to share from a Health Wallet, and each card is shared wholesale).
+The granularity of information disclosure will be at the level of an entire credential (i.e., a user can select "which cards" to share from a Health Wallet, and each card is shared wholesale).
 The credentials are designed to only include the minimum information necessary for a given use case.

+ ### Granular Sharing

+ Data holders should have full control over the data they choose to share for a particular use-case.
+Since Health Cards are signed by the issuer and cannot be altered later, it is important to ensure that Health Cards are created with granular sharing in mind.
+Therefore, issuers SHOULD only combine distinct data elements into a Health Card when a Health Card FHIR profile requires it.

+ Additionally, Health Card FHIR Profiles SHOULD only include data that need to be conveyed together.
+E.g., immunizations for different diseases should be kept separate.
+Immunizations and lab results should be kept separate.

+ ### Future Considerations

 If we identify *optional* data elements for a given use case, we might incorporate them into credentials by including a cryptographic hash of their values instead of embedding values directly.
 Longer term we can provide more granular options using techniques like zero-knowledge proofs, or by allowing a trusted intermediary to summarize results in a just-in-time fashion.

 ## Data Model